riteshitey/AWS-SAA-C02-Study-Guide/README.md

 Regarding the tainted state, I reviewed it last year, but I don’t quite recall the exact reason.
 However, after some discussions, Baskar advised against modifying the product at that time.

+Here’s a more polished version of your question:

+---

+I’m trying to understand the ECR Sync product workflow.
+From my understanding, there are two Lambda functions involved:

+1. core-ecr-synch-collate-pull-request: Fetches SSM parameters with the /app/ecr/ prefix and invokes the second Lambda for syncing.

+2. core-ecr-synch-docker-pull-push: Handles pulling the image from Nexus and syncing it to ECR.

+My question is about the schedule-trigger-rule set to run core-ecr-synch-collate-pull-request every hour.
+If syncing is already driven by SSM parameter updates (create, update, delete), why is there a need for this scheduled rule?
+From the logs, it seems that the sync is being triggered unnecessarily, causing all images to be re-synced with ECR repeatedly without any changes.
+Could you clarify the reasoning behind this design?

 Lambda Function: Nexus to ECR Sync

 The Lambda function automates the process of syncing Docker images from Nexus to ECR.
 Here’s what it does step-by-step: